Wallet Guides

 How to Add a Custom Token in KriptoK

 How to add a token that isn’t listed in KriptoK?
 Manual import via the filter menu, step by step.
+Learn the key concepts, practical steps and risks to check.

 Author